 Firstly, there are many people who have stated that maum is a cult and is dangerous.

 Personally, I take that with a big pinch of salt.
-Because fifty years ago people thought that Buddhist meditation was dangerous, a cult, evil, going to kill you (seriously, take a look at these myths and lies about meditation).
+Because fifty years ago people thought that Buddhist meditation was dangerous, a cult, evil, going to kill you.

 In the West we very quickly label things cults and then decades later change our minds.